 Methanex (MEOH) Gains As Market Dips: What You Should Know

-Heading into today, shares of the methanol supplier had gained 5.89% over the past month, outpacing the Basic Materials sector's gain of 5.7% and lagging the S&P 500's gain of 7.36% in that time.
+Prior to today's trading, shares of the methanol supplier had gained 10.19% over the past month.
+This has outpaced the Basic Materials sector's gain of 7.06% and the S&P 500's gain of 5.85% in that time.

-Wall Street will be looking for positivity from Methanex as it approaches its next earnings report date.
-This is expected to be April 27, 2022.
+Investors will be hoping for strength from Methanex as it approaches its next earnings release, which is expected to be April 27, 2022.
 In that report, analysts expect Methanex to post earnings of $2.05 per share.
 This would mark year-over-year growth of 91.59%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.17 billion, up 15.22% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.17 billion, up 15.22% from the year-ago period.

 MEOH's full-year Zacks Consensus Estimates are calling for earnings of $5.61 per share and revenue of $4.22 billion.
 These results would represent year-over-year changes of -6.97% and -4.52%, respectively.

 It is also important to note the recent changes to analyst estimates for Methanex.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.15% higher.
-Methanex is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 5.15% higher within the past month.
+Methanex is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Methanex currently has a Forward P/E ratio of 9.83.
-For comparison, its industry has an average Forward P/E of 11.53, which means Methanex is trading at a discount to the group.
+Investors should also note Methanex's current valuation metrics, including its Forward P/E ratio of 9.73.
+This represents a discount compared to its industry's average Forward P/E of 11.62.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 165, which puts it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 161, putting it in the bottom 37% of all 250+ industries.

 Click to get this free report